Roasted Edamame in Pod Recipe

 Roasted Edamame in Pod Recipe is a healthy appetizer or snack recipe with just four ingredients.
 Crunchy, salty, finger-licking good food!

 Holy Moly!!!
 I really like steamed edamame but roasting take them to a whole new level!
-Roasted Edamame is the bomb diggity!!
+This roasted edamame recipe is the bomb diggity!!
 The roasting enhances the flavor, and the slightly charred shells add a smokey essence.
 It really packs a flavorful punch.
 Quick and healthy!

 Roasted Edamame